Not Currently on View

 The hoop crinoline (invented in 1850) replaced layers of petticoats, providing women ease of movement, while further expanding the full, round silhouette, stylish at the time.
 The largest circumference of hoops measured up to four yards.
 It is said that skirts were so wide, that fashionably dressed women could no longer fit through doorways.

-eBay auction, sold by Time Travelers Antiques, run by Glenn & Gail Sitterly, Fayetteville, PA; purchased by Amy Davidoff, Indianapolis, IN, 26 May 2003; given to Indianapolis Museum of Art 2007.
+(eBay auction, sold by Time Travelers Antiques, run by Glenn & Gail Sitterly, Fayetteville, Pennsylvania); purchased by Amy Davidoff, Indianapolis, Indiana, 26 May 2003; given to Indianapolis Museum of Art 2007.